Kraven the Hunter (film): Plot

 Following the death of his mother, Sergei Kravinoff and his half-brother Dmitri are taken by their father Nikolai Kravinoff to prepare to take over his drug trafficking operations.
 During a hunting trip in Ghana, Sergei is injured protecting his brother from a lion.
 The lion then brings him to a girl named Calypso, who heals him with a serum and calls for rescue, leaving a tarot card behind.
 Sergei discovers his physical attributes have become animalistic.
 When Nikolai reveals he killed the lion to teach his sons a lesson, a disgusted Sergei flees to an animal sanctuary owned by his mother in Russia.

 Sixteen years later, Sergei, now going by Kraven, is a vigilante who hunts criminals.
 After killing an arms trafficker in a Russian prison, Kraven travels to London for Dmitri's birthday.
 Their reunion is short-lived when mercenaries abduct Dmitri.
 When Nikolai refuses to pay the ransom, Kraven tracks down Calypso, now working as a lawyer, and convinces her to help.
-Meanwhile, Dmitri meets the man behind his kidnapping, Aleksei Sytsevich, who took part in an experiment granting him the strength and visage of a rhinoceros.
+Meanwhile, Dmitri meets the man behind his kidnapping, Aleksei Sytsevich, who took part in an experiment by Miles Warren granting him the strength and visage of a rhinoceros.
 Aleksei proposes an alliance to overthrow Nikolai.
 Discovering Kraven's connection to Dmitri, Aleksei lures him to a monastery in Turkey, but Kraven survives the ambush.
 Aleksei hires the Foreigner, an assassin who uses ocular hypnosis to disorient his targets, to kill Kraven.

 Tracking Kraven and Calypso to his sanctuary, Aleksei and the Foreigner ambush Kraven.
 Drugging him with neurotoxin, the Foreigner attacks Kraven but Calypso kills him with a crossbow and revives Kraven.
 He then uses a buffalo stampede to trap Aleksei, who, despite turning into the Rhino and briefly overpowering Kraven, is killed.

 Discerning that Nikolai was the one who revealed his existence to Aleksei, Kraven tracks his father for answers.
 Nikolai reveals that he knew Aleksei was targeting him and manipulated his sons to remove him.
 Kraven steals ammunition so that his father will be killed by a bear.

 One year later, Kraven visits Dmitri and is shocked that he has willingly inherited their father's criminal empire.
-Having gained shapeshifting abilities from the doctor who experimented on Aleksei, Dmitri reveals this to Kraven and states that despite his claims of being morally superior, he and Nikolai were the same: hunters searching for their next great trophy.
+Having gained shapeshifting abilities from Warren, Dmitri reveals this to Kraven and states that despite his claims of being morally superior, he and Nikolai were the same: hunters searching for their next great trophy.
 At home, Kraven discovers a note from Nikolai along with a vest made from the skin of the lion Nikolai killed long ago, which he puts on.